FRL Undergraduate Program

-Students select one of the three emphasis areas that best meets their career objectives: Finance, Real Estate, or Business Law and Contract Management.
+Students select one of the two emphasis areas that best meets their career objectives: Finance and Real Estate, or Business Law and Contract Management.

 The Finance emphasis offers courses on the theory and methods of financial Analysis and valuation, corporate financial management, the management of financial institutions, securities analysis, and multinational finance.

-The Real Estate emphasis focuses on real estate brokerage, mortgage lending, residential and commercial appraising, and real property investment/development.
+Along with the Real Estate emphasis, which focuses on real estate brokerage, mortgage lending, residential and commercial appraising, and real property investment/development.

 The Business Law and Contract Management emphasis helps prepare students for law school and for careers as contract administrators and contract cost/price analysts.